Charlotte Mary Matheson: Children of the Desolate (1916)

 Some reviews of Children of the Desolate when it came out in August 1916:

 The Scotsman: It should be difficult to miss the note of distinction in this story which both in conception and in execution shows skilful and conscientious workmanship.
 Parts of the narrative may perhaps appear overstrained, but they are thoroughly consistent with the highly emotional type of character which the author has chosen to study, while the story is free from the moral unpleasantness often associated with this type of heroine.
 Miss Matheson follows the career of her study from infancy to maturity; shows her an impulsive, passionate, and imaginative child; traces the development of her artistic gifts - which border on genius - side by side with the growth of an idealistic nature, marred by vanity and petulance; and, finally, leaves her as a great artist, with a happy family of children whom she has adopted in obedience to the Madonna spirit within her.
 The character of the heroine is alternately attractive and repellant; but at all points she is real and interesting, and her life story, which is skilfully designed in harmony with her conflicting impulses and instincts, will prove attractive enough for readers who are less interested in character than in external changes of fortune.

-Leeds Post: The woman whose figure dominates "Children of the Desolate" ... by C. M. Matheson, is a strange and complex personality.
+Leeds Post via a Facebook photo: "The woman whose figure dominates "Children of the Desolate" ... by C. M. Matheson, is a strange and complex personality.
 She is blessed - or cursed - with a vivid imagination, she is a creature of impulse, capable of infinite good or unutterably bad things.
 Brought up without sympathy or understanding, she loses all self-control, she obeys the worst impulses, she marries a man for whom she has no love, nor even respect, for the sake of his money, and she tastes the bitter fruit of a loveless marriage. ...
-It is a powerful novel, noble in sentiment, and without a shade of priggishness in its profound morality.
+It is a powerful novel, noble in sentiment, and without a shade of priggishness in its profound morality."

 Empress (Calcutta): "...a novel of vivid and absorbing interest."

 The Age (Melbourne): "...
 The heroine of 'Children of the Desolate' fights against forces within herself for a spiritual ideal that she visions but cannot describe ..."

 Melbourne Leader: "A new volume in Unwin's Colonial Library is Miss C. M. Matheson's novel 'Children of the Desolate.'
 The heroine is a high spirited, emotional, artistic girl, intensely modern, beating against the walls of a narrow, provincial home environment. ..."